What treatments should I consider for facial acne scars?

 This latest therapy applies a tiny, portable needle-studded roller or a handheld “pen” to the scars’ surface.
 The needles pierce the numbed skin resulting in collagen production by the skin when it heals.

 There is evidence that microneedling can help lessen the depth of acne scars.
 According to the American Academy of Dermatology, this therapy might take up to 9 months to show results.
 Overall this is a safe procedure that is suitable for all skin tones.

 Corticosteroid can be injected into elevated scars to soften and flatten them.
 The injections are normally given in a series, with one given every few weeks.

 At first glance, it may be absurd to remove a scar and perhaps replace it with a new one, but dermatologists or cosmetic surgeons may remove a large scar while leaving behind a minor scar that will fade with time.

-A dermatologist can help raise atrophic scars by releasing the fibers underlying it, bringing it closer to the surface and making it less visible.
+A dermatologist can help raise atrophic scars by releasing the fibers underlying them, bringing them closer to the surface and making them less visible.
 This is referred to as subcision.

 The most effective technique to cure an acne scar is to avoid it in the first place.

 If you have fewer breakouts, you are less prone to acquire acne scars.
 Picking, popping, or squeezing any outbreak, no matter how enticing, may irritate the skin and damage the underlying tissue, leading to scarring.